 - It should be pointed out that despite the quick turnaround

-- There will still be conditions that must be met to be Clear to Close
+- There will still be conditions that must be met to actually close your loan

-While this new service from Guaranteed Rate is a great idea, and one that should make it easier for everyone to participate in the very competitive real estate market, it has its limitations.
+While this new service from Guaranteed Rate is a great step forward, it still has its limitations.

-As noted, these initial approvals are conditional and not a guarantee.
+As noted, these approvals are conditional and not guaranteed to close.
 Things can and do happen after the fact that can jeopardize a mortgage pre-approval.

 For example, if you’re unable to provide certain supporting documents, or clarify issues brought up by the underwriter, it could lead to a loan denial.

 Other things may be discovered throughout the loan process that could sink a loan application, such as an unexpected drop in credit score or an unusual bank deposit.